Skip to Content

 When you are ready to start crate training check out our post on

-9. Create a routine with naps included
+9. Create a daily routine with naps included

 Puppies train best when they have a routine.
-Puppies can’t tell time but the can learn that after a walk it’s time to take a nap.
+Puppies can’t tell time but they can learn that after a walk it’s time to take a nap.
 If you follow the same routine every day they will quickly learn what is expected of them.
 When deciding on your schedule make sure to schedule two nap times.
 Plan the naps for one in the morning and one in the afternoon for about 2 hours each.
 Naps should follow some type of exercise, food and time outside so they will be ready for the nap.

 10. Remind yourself it will get better